Background and activities

 The research is part of the Toppforsk project “From Aqueous Solutions to oxide Thin films and hierarchical Structures” (FASTS).

 Kristine Bakken have a PhD in Materials Science and Engineering from NTNU (2020) and a master’s degree in Materials Science and Engineering from NTNU (2015).
 The title of the PhD thesis was “In situ Characterization of Ferroelectric Oxide Thin Films during Aqueous Chemical Solution Deposition” which was supervised by Mari-Ann Einarsrud, Tor Grande and Julia Glaum, the work was part of FASTS project.
 Her current research activities are a continuation of the PhD work.
-The title of her master’s thesis was titled: “Sintering of lead-free piezoelectric materials”, focused on the effect of the atmosphere during sintering on the properties of KNN-based (K0.5Na0.5NbO3-based) materials.
+The title of her master’s thesis was: “Sintering of lead-free piezoelectric materials”, which focused on the effect of the atmosphere during sintering on the properties of KNN-based (K0.5Na0.5NbO3-based) materials.
 A general broad background in Materials Science and engineering was established during her education at NTNU, with a specialization within synthesis, fabrication and characterization of inorganic ferroelectric ceramics.